ghiscoding/Angular-Slickgrid/docs/grid-functionalities/Grid-State-&-Preset.md

 ```
 This would be the easiest way to do it.

-As pointed out earlier, the `presets` requires a specific structure where the `columns` is the list of columns to show/hide with their possible widths and also the position in the array is very important as it defines the position shown in the UI
+As pointed out earlier, the `presets` requires a specific structure where the `columns` is the list of columns to show/hide with their possible widths.
+Also worth mentioning again that the position in the array is very important as it defines the position shown in the UI.

 ```ts
 this.gridOptions = {
       enableFiltering: true,